 However, labelless packaging can come with complications in ensuring that an item adheres to regulatory labeling requirements and displays the proper information for consumer understanding.
 As such, the move to labelless bottles necessitates innovative new methods of coding and marking bottles.

 What coding options are available for brands producing labelless bottles?

-The appropriate coding and printing solutions for labelless PET bottles will depend on a number of different factors, including regional labelling requirements and whether the bottles will be sold as part of a multipack or individually.
+The appropriate coding and printing solutions for labelless PET bottles will depend on several different factors, including regional labeling requirements and whether the bottles will be sold as part of a multipack or individually.

 Laser marking on PET bottles